SamwayneKE/ObsidianNotes/Notes/Insurance/Insurance basics.md

 ---

 # Introduction
-**Insurance** - Its a contract b2n an individual or a business and an insurance company to insure against occurence of a risk.
+**Insurance** - Its a contract between an individual or a business and an insurance company to insure against occurrence of a risk.

-**Risk** - also referred to as contigencies, hazards or perils.
+**Risk** - also referred to as contingencies, hazards or perils.
 ==Examples==
 - Fire
 - Accidents